 This article will show professional photographers three methods of sharing photos with clients.

 Factors To Consider When Deciding How To Send Photos To Your Clients

 When choosing a delivery option there are several factors a photographer should keep in mind.

 The quicker you can share photos with clients, the more satisfied they will be.
 People lead busy lives so it’s difficult for clients to make time to collect their photos in person.

 Your Goals Vs The Client’s Needs

 Since your intentions will help determine the tools you choose, figure out your goals before sharing your photos.
 Ask yourself questions like:

-- Do I want my clients to select their favorite photos from an online image gallery and then I email these to them?
+- Do I want my clients to select their favorite photos from an online image gallery like this business picture collection and then I email these to them?
 Or do I prefer that they download these photos directly?

 - Is my goal to impress commercial clients with the quality of my photos and the efficiency of my delivery system?

 The client’s needs also play a role in determining the image file transfer method you choose.